 A-B Tech’s Mission is “Dedicated to student success, A-B Tech delivers quality education to enhance academic, workforce, and personal development.”
 The College utilizes multiple measures of student achievement to monitor, in part, success in meeting the Mission, including:

-- Integrated Postsecondary Education Data System (IPEDS) Outcome Measure – (This is a cohort driven, an eight-year measure of student completion that is collected annually by the federal government.)
+- Integrated Postsecondary Education Data System (IPEDS) Outcome Measure – (This is a cohort-driven, eight-year measure of student completion that is collected annually by the federal government.)

 - North Carolina Community College System (NCCCS) Performance Measures – (These are seven student success measures that are tracked annually by NCCCS.
 Performance on these measures are reported annually to system colleges and are linked to state performance funding.)